 In November 2015 IAPWA received fantastic news that as a result of negotiations held by IAPWA and other NGO's in Borneo, it is now prohibited for cats and dogs to be used for human consumption, animal fighting has been made illegal and there are now increased penalties for animal cruelty.
 This is another significant step forward.

-Wild at Heart Foundation are supporting IAPWA with ongoing neutering campaigns in Borneo and we hope that together we can reduce the 10,000 stray dogs.
+Wild at Heart Foundation are supporting IAPWA with ongoing neutering campaigns & education initiatives in Borneo and we hope that together we can reduce the 10,000 stray dogs.